Swipe

 • If that still doesn’t help, we’ll look for other solutions together.
 Until we get it right.

-• Family: legume
+• Family: legumes

-• Height: 200 cm and up
+• Height: 200 cm and taller

 • Sowing time: May and June